Jypear/tocketry/docs/examples/index.rst

 .. glossary::

-    `Rocketry with FastAPI (and React) <https://github.com/Miksus/rocketry-with-fastapi>`_
+    `Tocketry with FastAPI (and React) <https://github.com/Jypear/tocketry-with-fastapi>`_

-        Rocketry template that has FastAPI (REST API) integrated and also has web UI built with React.
+        Tocketry template that has FastAPI (REST API) integrated and also has web UI built with React.

 Example Snippets